superfaceai/station/README.md

 Edit created test file in `/test/e2e` folder and run it.

-If it's passing upload files to staging:
+If it's passing you can upload files to production:

 ```
 station publish {path to profile} -p